Yousef-Emadi/Memeber_Product_On_Spring_Tymeleaf_Skeleton_MySQL/README.md

 - 6. Email module of the system completely done and design to work with SMTP protocol.
 But during the development I did not mange to solve the protocol socket problem with TSL port and to be developed in the future for the usage in sending membership activation link , reset password link or any other necessary admin modules.
 - 7. Regular members has ability to create their profile, modify their profile and order a service
 - 8. Admin memberes has the ability to have a report of booked services, also create, modify or delete both member profiles and service profiles as well as sending email.
+- 9. All whitelable errors managed and designed proper pages for general errors and 403 and 404 numbers.
+- 10. All event handlers return the web pages instead of string messages. (no dead-end page)